Maryam-nokohan/Horrified-Game/README.md

 - Inspired by the _Horrified_ board game by Ravensburger.
 - Thanks to the open-source community for tools and libraries used in this project.
 - Special thanks to contributors and testers who help bring this game to life.
+- if you are more intrested in terminal base
+- Earlier terminal-based edition of Horrified Game, created using FTXUI check it out [here](https://github.com/Maryam-nokohan/Horrified-Terminal-Based)

 ---